Alwar district: Places of interest

-Bala Qilla (Alwar fort), situated in the Aravali Hills, is one of the best forts present in Rajasthan.
-It is said that it has never been invaded or conquered by any king.
+Bala Qilla (Alwar fort), situated in the Aravali Hills, is said to have never been invaded or conquered by any king.
 Just behind it is the Nikumbh Mahal.
 There are many small palaces in the city and an old museum with a collection of paintings, armour, and old weapons.

 Neelkanth temple is an old temple dedicated to Lord Shiva, built between the 6th to the 9th century.